 Disadvantages:

-CrashPlan was one of the most accomplished consumer cloud backup solutions until it exited the market in 2017.
-Its small business plan keeps the service's high upload and download speeds while also adding business-friendly features, including support for Red Hat and Ubuntu Linux, and unlimited file retention.
+CrashPlan is one of the most well-known consumer cloud backup solutions.
+Its small business plan maintains high upload and download speeds while also adding business-friendly features like support for Red Hat and Ubuntu Linux, along with unlimited file retention.

 Almost everything is adjustable, including backup frequency, deleted file retention, account security, and where to get the recovered information.

-CrashPlan backs up full-drive-image backups to local disks as well as networked drives formatted in Linux/macOS.
-You can also obtain limitless backup space for an infinite number of devices if you're ready to spend $10 per month per user.
+CrashPlan supports full-drive image backups to local disks and networked drives formatted for Linux and macOS.
+You can also obtain limitless backup space for an infinite number of devices for an additional cost.

-What you won't receive are the user-friendly features that make CrashPlan for Home so enticing, such as disk shipment and backups for mobile devices.
-The mobile apps are very secure, although they are rather basic.
-CrashPlan for Small Business uses a significant amount of system resources during backups, but you can reduce this by adjusting the application settings.
+However, take note that CrashPlan for Small Business may use a significant amount of system resources during backups, but you can reduce this by adjusting the application settings.

 5. Carbonite